 The player with the highest DR has the initiative for the combat round.
 The combat initiative player determines which side will attack and the terrain to be used if more than one terrain type is present in the province.

-The CFs on both sides are totaled and reduced to an odds ratio.
+The combat factors on both sides are totaled and reduced to an odds ratio.
 Round the combat odds up or down to the closest odds ratio.

-Example: Opposing combat strengths of 25 to 6 would be 4:1 odds (rounded down), while 64 to 13 would be 5:1 (rounded up).
+For example, opposing combat strengths of 25 to 6 would be 4:1 odds (rounded down), while 64 to 13 would be 5:1 (rounded up).
 Veteran players should note that the combat odds are not automatically rounded down in favor of the defender.
 Both players then select a "lead" unit whose PR will be used.

-Note: Artillery and Naval units cannot be used as "lead" units since these do not have PR factors.
+(Note: Artillery and Naval units cannot be used as "lead" units since these do not have PR factors.)
 Subtract the lead defending unit's PR from the lead attacking unit's PR to obtain the base DR modifier for the combat round.
 To this number add the following:

-- + PR of one attacking leader. - PR of one defending leader. - +1 if this is a Raid Combat (see Case 7.2.1). - -1 if any Republican Militia/Guerilla units are defending alone in a province in combat with only Contra-guerilla units and Col. Dupin is present.
+- + the PR of one attacking leader. - the PR of one defending leader. - +1 if this is a Raid Combat (see Case 7.2.1). - -1 if any Republican Militia/Guerilla units are defending alone in a province in combat with only Contra-guerilla units and Col. Dupin is present.

-If all units of one side involved in a combat are part of one or more Armies, but the units of the other side are not all part of one or more Armies, then shift one or two odds columns on the Combat Results Table (CRT) in favor of the player whose units are part of an Army (see Section 6.4)
+If all units of one side involved in a combat are part of one or more Armies, but the units of the other side are not all part of one or more Armies, then shift one or two odds columns on the Combat Results Table (CRT) in favor of the player whose units are part of an Army (see Section 6.4).